-Join Steve Caplin for an in-depth discussion in this video Finishing the import, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Finishing the import, part of Learning Adobe Fuse CC.

 - [Voiceover] Once we've got our figure into Mixamo,…we need to make two final choices.…We have to decide if we want…facial blend shapes enabled.…This will allow us to add facial expressions…to our character,…so I'm going to enable it now.…We also need to set the level of detail…of our skeleton.…And as is explained here,…65 joints is the full level of detail…built into the figure.…